Who really needs a spinal fusion? 7 questions with neurosurgeon W. Lee Warren, Jr., M.D.

 Back pain is one of the leading causes of missed work and one of the top reasons people visit their doctors.

-But surgery should almost never be the first option, says W. Lee Warren, Jr., M.D., a neurosurgeon at Advantage Orthopedics and Neurosurgery.
+But surgery should almost never be the first option, says W. Lee Warren, Jr., M.D., a neurosurgeon at Wyoming Neurosurgery and Spine.
 If your surgeon recommends a spinal fusion to treat low back pain, you should slow down and get a second opinion.
 Here, Dr. Warren answers seven questions about spinal fusion surgery.

 1. What is a spinal fusion, and what conditions does it treat?